 We have to want to be better than we’ve been.

 I admire science because it elevates us as a species.
 All of us represent Homo Sapiens, the only species on earth which can analyze complex problems and take methodical steps to solve them, and that’s almost entirely because of science.
 Science will tell us what we need to know, but when nobody believes it, or worse yet, when enough people choose not to believe it, science might as well be dust in the wind.
 This is where we’re headed.
 We must reverse course.
 It has to start somewhere, and for me, this little blog is as good enough a place as any to begin.
 It’s what I want to do, even though I envision difficulty.
 I also envision happiness and satisfaction when I end up with something that works out!

 Keep an open mind.
 Bear with me.
 Indulge me.
 Humor me.
 All those things.
 I’ll be flying by the seat of my pants because I’m a retired truck driver, not a scientist.
-When it comes to anything but the basics of science, I’ll be like my mother who was way outside her element, but still doing her best to explain how a little battery-powered toy works, all because she recognized a need to do so.
-I know some basics of science and I’ll do my best to tell you why they work, because I now recognize a need to do so.
-Our world is in peril in many ways and too many in our country have become science deniers.
-That simply has to change if we’re to have any hope in coming to our own rescue.
+When it comes to anything but the basics of science, I’ll be like my mother who was way outside her element, but who still did her best to explain how a little battery-powered toy worked, all because she recognized a need to do so.
+She planted a seed in me which then germinated and grew into something I now treasure.